 All that hoopla is nothing compared to the groundbreaking entrance of the Huayra, as some say that while the Zonda was evolutionary, the Huayra is revolutionary.

-Just like the Zonda, the Huayra is also named after a South American wind.
+Just like the Zonda, the Huayra is named after a South American wind.
 So it is not surprising that aerodynamics play a key role in the Huayraâ€™s design and engineering.
 Yes, the Huayra will replace the remarkable Zonda and we will see why the Huayra is deserving of all the hype.

-Only 20 Pagani Huayraâ€™s will be available for sale each year at a cost of $1.3M.
-It will also be available for sale in the U.S. which is good news as Paganis were previously unavailable in the U.S.
+Only 20 Pagani Huayraâ€™s will be available each year at an approximate cost of $1.3M.
+It is now available in the U.S. which is good news, Pagani's were previously unavailable in the American market.